jwilsonwhite/protogynous_transients/README.md

 # protogynous_transients
 Model code for the transient population dynamics of sex-changing fish.
-Accompanies Easter et al. (in review)
+Accompanies Easter et al. (in press, Ecological Applications).

 The code can simulate two different sets of population dynamics: demographically 'open' with constant larval recruitment, and demographically 'closed' in which all recruitment is spawned within the model population.
 There is parallel code to produce the two sets of results.